TabulateJarl8/ti842py/README.md

 ```
 Again, if the second argument is not supplied, the program will be written to `stdout`.
 The `transpile` command can be supplied with 3 optional arguments, `decompileFile`, `forceDecompile`, and `run`. `decompileFile` defaults to `True`, and `forceDecompile` and `run` default to `False`

 The last way that ti842py can be ran is by running the main python file.
-After cloning the repository, cd into the repository and run `python ti842py/main.py -i inputfile.txt`.
+After cloning the repository, cd into the repository and run `python ti842py/main.py inputfile.txt`.
 You can supply any arguments that you would supply with the `ti842py` command.

 # Special functions
 ----